-12.6 Cycling and Walking Provision
+Cycling and Walking Provision

 Cycling and walking are good for health and for the environment.
 As well as improving cycling and walking routes through the village and to new housing developments, which should make use of section 106/CIL funding, the Parish Council will respond to strong public demand for improved cycling and walking network, in particular around the village and between Haddenham and Thame, Aylesbury and the neighbouring villages.
-Particularly, it will cooperate with Thame Town Council to urge Oxfordshire County Council and Buckinghamshire County Council to work together to achieve a safe cycling and walking route between Thame and Haddenham.
-The cycle link is expected to follow the route of the A418 rather than cross the water meadow, to provide benefit for local residents over a wide area and commuters to Haddenham and Thame Parkway station.
+Particularly, it will cooperate with Thame Town Council to urge Oxfordshire County Council and Buckinghamshire County Council to work together to achieve a safe cycling and walking route between Thame and Haddenham, which will benefit local residents over a wide area and commuters to Haddenham and Thame Parkway station.

-&lt;sup>93 Department for Transport, Local Transport Note 3/08 - Mixed Priority Routes: Practitioners' Guide, October 2008.
+83 Department for Transport, Local Transport Note 3/08 - Mixed Priority Routes: Practitioners' Guide, October 2008.